Paramparça (TV series)

-Paramparça (English title: Broken Pieces) is a Turkish television series produced by Endemol Shine Turkey, starring Erkan Petekkaya, Nurgül Yeșilçay and Ebru Özkan Saban.
+Paramparça (English title: Broken Pieces) is a Turkish soap opera television series produced by Endemol Shine Turkey, starring Erkan Petekkaya, Nurgül Yeșilçay and Ebru Özkan Saban.
 It premiered on Star TV on December 1, 2014.

 Plot

 The story follows two women whose lives are intertwined following an accident.
 Gülseren who is pregnant, is hit by a car and brought to hospital to give birth.
 Meanwhile, Dilara gives birth at the same hospital.
 Due to a similarity in their surnames, the nurses switch the babies while taking to intensive care nursery and wrongfully given to wrong parents; Gülseren's baby given to Dilara and Dilara's baby given to Gülseren.
 Fifteen years later, Gülseren lives with her adoptive daughter Hazal and sister-in-law Keriman in a poor apartment and Dilara lives with her adoptive daughter Cansu and biological son Ozan in a luxurious villa in the seashore of Bosphorus.
 Gülseren works as saleswoman in small store.
 Dilara's relationship with her husband Cihan, a rich businessman, breaks down and Cihan leaves her.
 He starts dating Gülseren, which aggravates Dilara.

 Cihan's childhood friend Harun, who has been in love with Dilara since they were students, comes to Istanbul to take revenge on Cihan for the death of his sister who committed suicide after she and Cihan broke up.
 Harun tries to win Dilara's heart as he had never married because of his love for her.
 Cihan proposes to Gülseren and Dilara becomes pregnant carrying Harun's baby.
-On the day of Cihan and Gülseren's wedding, Gülseren is accidentally shot and killed by the ex-husband of Ozan's girlfriend.
+On the day of Cihan and Gülseren's wedding, Gülseren is accidentally shot and killed by the ex-husband of Ozan's girlfriend (who was aiming Ozan).

 After Gülseren's death, Cihan's life becomes complicated and he remarries Dilara but neither Dilara or Cihan are happy about this remarriage.
 Dilara falls in love with Harun while Cihan falls in love with Ayşe, a well-known psychiatrist and kickboxer; she is identified by Cihan as the cousin of Harun and leaves Dilara for her, in the meantime, Dilara cannot abort her baby and compassionately gives birth to the child.
-Ayşe is killed as she intrudes on Cihan father, who accidentally shot her to death while he was about to committing suicide.
+Ayşe is killed as she intrudes on Cihan's father, who accidentally shot her to death while he was about to commit suicide.